What is Whey Protein? – Everything You Need to Know

 Different types of whey

-Isolate, concentrate – what now?!
-There are different types of whey.
-These mainly differ in their composition and their protein content.
+Isolate, concentrate – what?!
+There are different types of whey, mainly distinguished by their composition and protein content.

-Which type is best can’t be answered in general terms.
+Which type is best cannot be answered in general terms.
 Depending on your goals, preferences, and no-gos, one type may be better suited for you.
-Or you may find that whey simply doesn’t fit your lifestyle.
-But more on that later!
+Or maybe you’ll find whey simply doesn’t fit your lifestyle.
+More on that later!

 Whey protein concentrate

 What is whey protein concentrate?
-Whey concentrate consists of about 70–80% protein, so it has a relatively high protein content.
-In addition to protein, it still contains some carbohydrates such as lactose, as well as fats.
-Concentrate is relatively simple to produce and therefore cheaper than the next two forms.
+Whey concentrate contains about 70–80% protein, so it has a relatively high protein content.
+In addition to protein, it also contains some carbohydrates such as lactose and some fat.
+Concentrate is relatively easy to produce, which makes it cheaper than the next two forms.

-• Disadvantage: still contains lactose, so it’s not necessarily suitable for lactose-intolerant people
+• Disadvantage: still contains lactose, not suitable for lactose-intolerant people

 Whey protein isolate

-Terms like ion exchange process or microfiltration alone show that the production of this form is much more complex.
-But it’s worth it: the protein content is significantly higher, at 85–95%, than that of concentrate.
-This is because, through various filtration methods, other substances such as lactose are removed from the product, leaving mainly protein.
+The terms ion-exchange or microfiltration already show that production here is much more complex.
+But it’s worth it: protein content is 85–95%, much higher than concentrate.
+That’s because filtration removes substances such as lactose.
+What’s left is mostly protein.

-As a result, isolate is often used in higher-priced protein powders.
-It’s particularly popular with people who are lactose intolerant since it contains almost no lactose.
+That’s why isolate is often used in higher-priced protein powders.
+It’s especially popular among people with lactose intolerance because it contains almost no lactose.

-• Advantage: almost lactose-free, therefore suitable for most lactose-intolerant individuals, very high protein content
+• Advantage: almost lactose-free, very high protein content

 Whey protein hydrolysate

-Hydrolysate has a protein content of about 80–90%, putting it roughly on par with isolate.
-The particularly convenient thing about this form is that the proteins are already broken down into peptides and amino acids – the small building blocks of proteins.
-This means they’re almost immediately available to your body.
-By comparison, most other proteins must first be digested, which takes time before the body can use the amino acids.
-Whey hydrolysate is therefore a protein source that can contribute to rapid protein supply.
-Many active people take hydrolysate as a protein boost directly after training.
+Hydrolysate has a protein content of about 80–90%, similar to isolate.
+The practical thing here: the proteins are already broken down into peptides and amino acids – the small building blocks of protein.
+In comparison, most other proteins must first be digested before the body can use them.

-• Advantage: high protein content, rapidly available amino acids
+• Advantage: high protein content, already broken down

 • Disadvantage: very expensive, often bitter taste